Read time: 7 minutes

 • Office 365 Government G3 or G5

-Note: If you don’t currently subscribe to any of the previously mentioned plans, there is an alternative option available.
-You can acquire a standalone license for Azure Information Protection, granting you full access to all the functionalities offered by Office 365 Message Encryption.
+Note – If you don’t have any of the above plans, you can also purchase a standalone license for Azure Information Protection to access all the features of Office365 Message Encryption.

 As an Office365 user, you can encrypt emails in Outlook with these simple steps: